 The result was wonderful, and thanks to the benefits of fermentation this lemonade contains little sugar and lots of healthy bacteria that is good for gut health.

 I’m a big fan of water kefir and kombucha for their probiotics and beneficial enzymes.
 They do require specific cultures though, so if you don’t happen to have a SCOBY sitting around your kitchen, you are pretty much out of luck.

-Luckily, as there is an easy lacto-fermented drink that you can make with basic ingredients from your grocery store, and your kids will probably even drink it!
+Luckily, there is an easy lacto-fermented drink that you can make with basic ingredients from your grocery store, and your kids will probably even drink it!

-Probiotic Lemonade Ingredients:
+Probiotic Lemonade Recipe

 - Cover tightly and let sit on the counter for 2-3 days.
-The longer it sits, the less sugar in the final product.

 - Since the sugar ferments out, it is rather tart.
 Add a couple drops of stevia if it is too tart for you!

 Feeling adventurous?
 Will you try this healthy drink?
 Tell me below!